rcgray/free-genai-bootcamp-2025/listening-comp/docs/Prompts.md

 ---

 We have a Streamlit application with a file structure documented in @Project-File-Structure.md and a PRD defined in `docs/PRD.md`.
 We have integrated a database using TinyDB with the schema defined in `docs/Database-Schema.md`.
 Our technical spec is in `docs/Technical-Spec.md` and our frontend design is in `docs/Frontend-Design.md`.
-We have an action plan in `docs/Action-Plan.md`, which is what we are following (currently Phase 1).
+We have an action plan in `docs/Action-Plan.md`, which is what we are following (currently Phase 1.3).

-Let's start working on the frontend code necessary to implement the Phase 1 action plan.
 We don't have to do everything in one shot, we can go step by step.

+I presume most of our work will be done in the `frontend` folder.
+Let's continue with our Basic Frontend Shell.
+What kind of views do we need, and what kind of state management and routing do we need to implement?